Suha4321/lending_club/README.md

 The dataset is then read into the spark clusters installed in a standalone mode on EC2 instances.For the purposes of the exercise, only the master node is used.

+Some of the reference data like versionid ( for each batch run) and unique id for loan was intended to be pulled from postgres for each batch run.

 In order to illustrate a clear thinking process, we will be working with the following columns in the dataset -
 * Loan id - This column is not given in the dataset.
 This is necessary to build a database schema.
 We will add this during out spark job
 * Loan issue date - This is necessary for the timeline based insight.
 Also as this is marks the start of the loan process, it is considered as a required column